Skip to page content

 Read about a field trip to a real waste-to-energy plant or learn about the history of MSW.

-Many large landfills also generate electricity by using the methane gas that is produced from decomposing biomass in landfills.
+Many large landfills also generate electricity by using the methane gas produced from decomposing biomass in landfills.

 Waste-to-energy is a waste management option